Scarabol/rock-raiders-web/README.md

 ### Important

 - Forbidding collection of ores or crystals stops building projects too
-- Large Cat not usable to carry vehicles in Level 19
 - Damage and blow up buildings with lava erosion

 ### Nice to have